10 Lowest IQ States in US 2025 – Full Data, Rankings, and Why These States Score Lower

 Alabama 45 95.7 88.3

-A graduate student finishing an engineering degree or a medical residency is far more likely to move to Boston, Seattle, or the Northeast corridor than rural Mississippi.
-Over time, those decisions accumulate and shift the averages.
+A college graduate finishing an engineering degree or a medical residency is far more likely to move to Boston or Seattle for a job than to rural Mississippi.
+Over time, these career choices stack up and shift a state’s average score.
+The IQ averages simply show what kinds of industries are available in the region.

 Child Poverty Rates by State (2024)